FindoraNetwork/findora-wiki/docs/developers/triple-masking/04-abar_to_bar.md

   const pkey = "YOUR_WALLET_PRIVATE_KEY";
   const walletInfo = await Keypair.restoreFromPrivateKey(pkey, password);

-  // Next we need to provide a randomizer string which we would `transfer` to our wallet const givenRandomizerOne = "7TVrrpvFgH5C5jSYXxfyYZVS5ZGLVH7oWMuAMSjH8Nsg";
+  // Next we need to provide a commitment string which we would `transfer` to our wallet const givenCommitmentOne = "7TVrrpvFgH5C5jSYXxfyYZVS5ZGLVH7oWMuAMSjH8Nsg";

-  // `bar to abar` fee is also paid using an abar data, so to cover the fee for `bar to abar`
-  // we need to provide another randomizer.
-It would be used solely to pay the fee for the operation const givenRandomizerTwo = "CGqNmoGkLT2zJm56suUaP8iXWMaeRqGZ9eeZgYRXMi5N";

   // `abarToBar` operation would require instances of abars, which will be created (restored)
-  // using given randomizer strings
+  // using given commitment strings
   // In the lines below we create `ownedAbarToUseAsSource` and `ownedAbarToUseAsFee` which
-  // represents two abars, created from the given randomizers const ownedAbarsResponseOne = await TripleMasking.getOwnedAbars(
+  // represents two abars, created from the given commitments const ownedAbarsResponseOne = await TripleMasking.getOwnedAbars(
     anonKeysSender.axfrPublicKey,
-    givenRandomizerOne
+    givenCommitmentOne
   );

   // This abar would be sent to the user wallet